Idina Menzel: Legacy and public image

 Diana Bunici of Evoke.ie dubbed Menzel "the voice of the new generation".
 In 2014, Menzel was awarded "Breakthrough Artist" by Billboard.
 In 2019, Menzel and actress Kristen Bell, who plays her sister in Frozen, received neighboring stars—Menzel's was the 2682nd and Bell's was the 2681st—on the Hollywood Walk of Fame.
 Menzel was inducted into the live theatre category.
 Menzel is also among the wealthiest Broadway performers, due in part to her television, film and music careers.
-In 2022, Menzel was announced as a recipient of a Disney Legends Award for her outstanding contributions to the Walt Disney Company, with her D23 entry reading "Whether on stage or screen, Idina Menzel’s unequivocal signature talents have shone through countless projects across her almost 30-year career".
+In 2022, Menzel was announced as a recipient of a Disney Legends Award for her outstanding contributions to the Walt Disney Company, with her D23 entry reading "Whether on stage or screen, Idina Menzel's unequivocal signature talents have shone through countless projects across her almost 30-year career".
 In October 2024, President Joe Biden awarded Menzel with the National Medal of Arts.

 Menzel received an honorary doctorate from University of Pennsylvania in 2023.

 Personal life

 Menzel married Taye Diggs on January 11, 2003.
 They met in 1995 during the original production of Rent, in which Diggs portrayed Benjamin Coffin III, the landlord.
-They would appear in several films together.
+They appeared in several films together.
 On September 2, 2009, she gave birth to their son.
 In late 2013, it was reported that Menzel and Diggs had separated after 10 years of marriage.
 Menzel cited negative public reaction to the "interracial aspect" of their marriage as a factor in the divorce, as well as other unnamed "complicated reasons."
 The two continued to co-parent their son.

 Menzel began dating actor Aaron Lohr, and in August 2015, they bought a home together in Encino, Los Angeles.
 On September 23, 2016, Menzel announced that she and Lohr were engaged.
 They were married September 22, 2017, in a backyard ceremony at their home.

 Menzel identifies as a feminist, saying, "I love that I play all of these strong women.
 But they're not just strong—they're women who have a really deep vulnerability and need to go through a journey in order to harness their power."